fiveOO/timeshifter/README.md

 All command line parameters are decribed in [Timeshifter CLI](doc/cli.md).

+## Download

+????

 ## Short examples
-Most of the examples using a data file calles `example.csv`.
+Most of the examples using a data file called `example.csv`.
 You could find it at the bottom of this page.
 ### Timezone taken from given data
 #### Input from file